 Free Downloadable E-Books & Audio Books

 are available to all patrons through our library’s membership to www.listenupvermont.org.
-Call or stop by the library for more information.
+Call or stop by the library for more information, or check out our “Online Services” tab here on our website.

 Free Car Service!
 Now you can work with ease on your vehicle referencing ChiltonLibrary on your mobile phone or tablet.
 This is a FREE service to all of our cardholders through our library’s subscription to Vermont Online Library.
 ChiltonLibrary provides information for step-by-step service & repair procedures.
 For more information, call, email or stop by the library.